7 Steps to Improve Your Sleep

-consecutive nights? ….So many of us are consistently unable to shut off the minds once in bed; or we wake up in the middle of the night and can’t return to sleep.
+consecutive nights? ….So many of us are consistently unable to shut off the minds once in bed, or we wake up in the middle of the night and can’t return to sleep.
 It’s frustrating!
-But why is this and what can we do to make change??
+But why is this and what can we do to make a change??

 The same Sleep Foundation poll showed a downward trend in sleep with an average of 6.4 hours.
 The culprits? …..Not surprisingly two of the main offenders are nighttime internet use and/or doing work at home at night.
 Both are directly linked to poor sleep and poor sleep hygiene.
 And while anxiety and depression can make sleep more challenging, it’s well-known that less sleep is what makes both worse.